4d/docs/docs/Desktop/building.md

 *	*macOS*
 	-	A software package named MyProject.app containing your application and all the items necessary for its operation, including the plug-ins, components and licenses.
 For more information about integrating plug-ins and components, refer to the [Plugins and components](#plugins-and-components) section.
 For more information about integrating licenses, refer to the [Licenses & Certificate](#licenses-and-certificate) section. **Note**: In macOS, the [Application file](https://doc.4d.com/4Dv18R4/4D/18-R4/Application-file.301-4982855.en.html) command of the 4D language returns the pathname of the ApplicationName file (located in the Contents:macOS folder of the software package) and not that of the .comp file (Contents:Resources folder of the software package).
-    * Database folder  - Includes a Resources folder and  MyProject.4DZ file.
-They make up the compiled structure of the project as well as the project Resources folder.
-This compiled structure is needed when you [build a Server application](#allow-connection-of-silicon-mac-clients) on Windows.

 #### Customizing 4D Volume Desktop folder